HPC Practice SLURM

 Practice 4: Transfer your data from the san server to the node

-- Using scp, transfer the folder
+- Using rsync, transfer the folder

-into your working directory - Check your result with ls
+TP_reads_qualitylocated in/share/formation/into your working directory - Check your result with ls

 Practice 5: Use module environment to load your tools

-- Check if the tool are loaded
+- Check if the tools are loaded

 Practice 6 : Launch analyses